9 FAM 402.11

 An applicant must be representing an organization that has a home office outside of the United States to qualify for an I visa.
 If the home office abroad will cease to function or greatly limit its operations after the applicant is in the United States, the applicant would not qualify for the I visa, as the applicant could not demonstrate the required ties to an organization that has a home office abroad.
 For an applicant who primarily serves as a freelance information media worker (see 9 FAM 402.11-11 below), the organization contracting the applicant must have a home office abroad.

 9 FAM 402.11-7 I Visa reciprocity AND USE OF ANNOTATIONS

 a.
 Pursuant to INA 101(a)(15)(I), I visas may be granted only based on reciprocity.
 Therefore, be sure to refer to the Reciprocity Schedule, which can be found on travel.state.gov, to determine the maximum validity for the applicant's visa.
 For guidance on reporting limitations placed on representatives of U.S. information media representatives by foreign governments, see 9 FAM 402.11-15 below.

 b.
-Posts should not routinely annotate I visas, particularly for short "one off" assignments such as covering a specific sports event or conference.
+You should not routinely annotate I visas, even for short "one off" assignments such as covering a specific sports event or conference.
 Annotations stating the name of the foreign media outlet and U.S. office location may be useful for applicants with longer term assignments, or to indicate "freelance" employment for those journalists serving multiple outlets.

 9 FAM 402.11-8 Spouse and Children of I Visa RECIPIENTS